- Free reply within 15 minutes during business hours

 - 4-hour rush available for Thai National ID Card

 The Thai Thai National ID Card is short, dense and unforgiving in translation; reading authorities in Armenian jurisdictions know exactly what they expect to see, and this page documents the version we deliver every time.
-Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Armenian file below.
+Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, senior translator vetted by Thailand's Department of Consular Affairs on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Armenian mission in Bangkok, and the office that finally reads it abroad; the page below sets out fees, timelines and the small details (name spelling, validity periods, supporting copies) that most often cause embassy rejections — so you can plan accurately before the document leaves your hand.

 Why a specialist Armenian translator matters for Thai National ID Card

 When a foreign registrar scans a translated Thai National ID Card, they are matching specific cells of information against an internal template — the prose only has to faithfully expose those cells in the right order, with the right labels.
-Translator certification blocks drafted by non-specialists frequently omit the licence number or the firm juristic ID — both are mandatory data points the Armenian embassy in Bangkok will check before stamping.
+The Thai honorifics "นาย", "นาง", "นางสาว" each have a sanctioned Armenian equivalent — substituting one for another shifts marital and civil status, and a Thai National ID Card carrying the wrong honorific is routinely refused without comment.

 Most overseas authorities prefer a passport rather than an ID card; however a notarized translated copy is sometimes required for property purchase abroad.